Nambour/Gympie North line

+The T1 Nambour/Gympie North line is an interurban commuter railway line in South East Queensland.
+Operated by Queensland Rail, the line runs for 173 km from Gympie North to Roma Street, where services continue on the Ipswich/Rosewood line.

 History

 The North Coast railway line reached the Sunshine Coast area in 1890.
 In 1988, the section of the line was electrified for electric multiple units.
-Today, the Sunshine Coast railway line uses interurban passenger services operated by Citytrain.
+Today, the line uses interurban passenger trains operated by Citytrain.

+On 10 August 2026, the Sunshine Coast line was numbered T1 (along with the Caboolture and Ipswich/Rosewood lines) and renamed the Nambour/Gympie North line.

 Upgrades

 In 2001, the Queensland Government started a study for the need to upgrade the North Coast Line between Caboolture and Landsborough.

 On 14 April 2009, a new 14 km double-track alignment from Caboolture to Beerburrum opened.
 A four kilometre section of the old line immediately north of Caboolture was retained for use as a passing loop, with the remainder of the old line lifted.
 This saw new stations at Elimbah and Beerburrum built.
 Glasshouse Mountains, Beerwah and Landsborough stations have all received major work including platform extensions and lifts.
-The line is scheduled to be duplicated to Landsborough by 2021.

 In 2009, the platforms at Mooloolah, Palmwoods, Woombye, Eudlo, Eumundi, Pomona and Cooran were extended with scaffolding and plywood materials.
 Initially intended as an interim arrangement until permanent extensions were built, the temporary platforms remain.

 A study has been completed into duplicating and straightening the line between Landsbrough and Nambour.
 It is proposed that two new tunnels and four upgraded stations (Mooloolah, Eudlo, Palmwoods and Woombye) will be constructed.
 In September 2024, a John Holland / Seymour Whyte consortium was awarded a contract to deliver stage 1 of the project.
 This will include duplication of the line between Beerburrum and Beerwah and straightening the line between Beerburrum and Glass House Mountains.
 Construction is to commence in 2025.
 There is also a proposed line from Beerwah To Caloundra and the Queensland government has set aside in funding for construction.